bigbluebutton/bigbluebutton.github.io/_posts/2019-02-14-customize.md

 Useful tools for development:

 * A tool like (https://meyerweb.com/eric/tools/dencoder/) is useful in the encoding-decoding process for the fields expecting encoded value passed (see below).
 The use of the api-mate is also
+* The [API mate](http://mconf.github.com/api-mate) allows you to directly experiment with these custom parameters.
+To use the API mate, run the following command on your BigBlueButton machine: `sudo bbb-conf --secret`.
+This creates a link for you with your secret as a parameter so you can get started experimenting right away.

 * `userdata-bbb_auto_join_audio=true`
 (default value is `false`)